-Clear discharge is and some pain, swelling, or bleeding is a normal part of the healing process.
+Clear discharge and some pain, swelling, or bleeding are all a normal part of the healing process.

 For minor infections, see your piercer for advice.
 For more severe infections, you will need antibiotics from a doctor.
-But do not remove the jewelry, which could lead to bacteria from the infection being trapped in the tissue and spreading, so make sure you leave it in.
+Contrary to belief, removing the jewelry could lead to bacteria from the infection being trapped in the tissue and spreading, so make sure you leave it in.

 Horizontal Tongue Piercing Risks